Entertainment Computing Laboratory

 CS 1371 Introduction to Computer Game Development

 An introduction to computer game development.
 Topics include the history of game development, player motivation, game elements, storytelling, characters, game play, level design, interface design, audio, project management, production, marketing and maintenance.
+Not required for the Computer Game Development certificate.

 CS 3371 Computer Game Development I